How to Support Truth and Reconciliation

 How Many of the 94 Calls to Action Have Been Completed?

-Between these four institutions, there are notable discrepancies in how many CTAs are reported as in progress, completed, or not yet started.
-Below is a summary of the numbers and corresponding CTAs:
+Overall, there are notable discrepancies in how many CTAs are reported as in progress, completed, or not yet started.
+Below is a summary of the numbers and corresponding CTAs as of 2025, each reported through a different organization or institution:

-For our analysis, we will primarily reference reports from The Yellowhead Institute and Indigenous Watchdog.
+For our analysis, we will primarily reference reports from Indigenous Watchdog.
 Being researched and led by Indigenous individuals, these institutions offer a first-voice perspective, ensuring a more culturally-informed, community-centered approach to tracking the reconciliation process.

 The Yellowhead Institute, an Indigenous-led research and education center based out of Toronto Metropolitan University, releases an annual Calls to Action Accountability report, which records the progress of the 94 Calls to Action and the Canadian government’s progress towards reconciliation.